Great Yarmouth: History

-From 1808 to 1814 the Admiralty in London could communicate with its ships in Yarmouth by a shutter telegraph chain.
+From 1808 to 1814, the Admiralty in London could communicate with its ships in Yarmouth by a shutter telegraph chain.
 Ships were routinely anchored offshore during the Napoleonic Wars and the town served as a supply base for the Royal Navy.
 Part of an Ordnance Yard survives from this period on Southtown Road, probably designed by James Wyatt: a pair of roadside lodges (which originally housed senior officers) frame the entrance to the site, which contains a sizeable armoury of 1806, a small barracks block and other ancillary buildings.
 Originally the depot extended down to a wharf on the River Yare and was flanked by a pair of storehouses, but these and other buildings were destroyed in The Blitz.
 A grander survival is the former Royal Naval Hospital designed by William Pilkington, begun in 1806 and opened in 1811.
 Consisting of four colonnaded blocks around a courtyard, it served as a naval psychiatric hospital, then as a barracks.
 The barrack-master was Captain George Manby, during his time in post he invented the Manby mortar.
-The premises was transferred to the NHS in 1958.
+The premises were transferred to the NHS in 1958.
 After its closure in 1993, the buildings were turned into private residences.

-The town was the site of a bridge disaster and drowning tragedy on 2 May 1845, when the Yarmouth suspension bridge crowded with children collapsed under the weight killing 79.
+The town was the site of a bridge disaster and drowning tragedy on 2 May 1845, when the Yarmouth suspension bridge, crowded with children, collapsed under the weight, killing 79.
 They had gathered to watch a clown in a barrel being pulled by geese down the river.
-As he passed under the bridge the weight shifted, causing the chains on the south side to snap, tipping over the bridge deck.
+As he passed under the bridge, the weight shifted, causing the chains on the south side to snap, tipping over the bridge deck.

 Great Yarmouth had an electric tramway system from 1902 to 1933.
-From the 1880s until the First World War, the town was a regular destinations for Bass Excursions, when 15 trains would take 8000–9000 employees of Bass's Burton brewery on an annual trip to the seaside.
+From the 1880s until the First World War, the town was a regular destination for Bass Excursions, when fifteen trains would take 8,000–9,000 employees of Bass's Burton brewery on an annual trip to the seaside.

-During World War I Great Yarmouth suffered the first aerial bombardment in the UK, by Zeppelin L3 on 19 January 1915.
-That same year on 15 August, Ernest Martin Jehan became the first and only man to sink a steel submarine with a sail-rigged Q-ship, off the coast of Great Yarmouth.
-It was bombarded by the German Navy on 24 April 1916.
+During World War I, Great Yarmouth was the site of the first aerial bombardment on England, carried out by the German Imperial Navy's Zeppelin L 3 (LZ 24) on 19 January 1915.
+Later that year, on 15 August, Ernest Martin Jehan became the first—and only—person to sink a steel submarine while commanding a sail-rigged Q-ship, off the coast of Great Yarmouth.
+Although he led a crew, the feat is credited to him as the commanding officer.
+The town was bombarded again by the German Navy on 24 April 1916.